brunovjk/automation-showcase/README.md

 The version of the application that is in this repository is very simple, just to make the video.
 The complete project is available only on Goerli for now, but I have plans to move everything to Polygon, was also developed during this hackathon, is available at: https://github.com/brunovjk/vjkNFT
-Feel free to use and analyze any code, everything is open.
+Feel free to use and analyze any code, everything is open source.

 [⬆ Back to top](#Automation)<br>